Steve Carlson

 In 2016, Carlson enrolled in the Master of Accounting program at NSU’s H. Wayne Huizenga College of Business and Entrepreneurship.
 In 2018, after being nominated by his professors, he was awarded the PCAOB (Public Company Accounting Oversight Board) scholarship.

 Scheduled to graduate in June 2019, Carlson plans to join a firm as a financial analyst.
-Carlson credits NSU with giving him a competitive edge in starting a second career and giving back to the community.
+Carlson credits Nova Southeastern University with giving him a competitive edge in starting a second career and giving back to the community.
 Down the road, he hopes to “pay it back and pay it forward” by returning to NSU to teach.

-“I’d like to take what I’ve learned in the industry and owning my own business and teach those skills to students so they can better adapt when they leave the classroom,” he said.
+“I’d like to take what I’ve learned in the industry and owning my own business and teach those skills to students so they can better adapt when they leave the classroom,” he says.

 “After I retired, I thought deeply about what I wanted to do with the next half of my life.
 The starting point was getting an accounting degree.
 The area of accounting is challenging, and it also is an area of high demand.”